Merrycheeza/CS3130/FinalProject/README.txt

 1) There were a few pages still under construction at the submission of this project but there are enough finished to show how the program works.
 2) The create account function sort of relies on the user's maturity in not creating account all willy nilly whenever s/he pleases in the game.
 	- A possible fix for this is to make sure that the user is only logged in as guest when creating a new account.
+	- Fixed this.. you now have to be logged in as guest to make an account

 On the bright side... the story is a bit funny.